Autonomous Systems and Robotics research centre

 Autonomous Systems and Robotics

 The centre's activities originated in 1987 when the University of Salford was chosen as the site of the United Kingdom's National Advanced Robotics Research Centre.
-Since then Robotics researchers have been at the forefront of strategic national developments initiated by the Department of Trade and Industry (DTI), the Department for Environment, Food and Rural Affairs (DEFRA) and the Engineering and Physical Sciences Research Council (EPSRC) and international developments within the EU.
+Since then Robotics researchers have been at the forefront of strategic national developments initiated by the Department of Business Innovation and Skills (BIS), the Department for Environment, Food and Rural Affairs (DEFRA) and the Engineering and Physical Sciences Research Council (EPSRC) as well as international developments within the EU.
 The Centre has hosted two government sponsored EPSRC networks in Robotics and Food Automation.

 The core group of researchers in the laboratory includes over a dozen graduate students and three senior academic research members.
-This centre holds the academic (national and international) Master programmes in Robotics and Automation and Embedded systems; our projects are primarily associated with Aerospace industries in France and England.
+This centre holds the academic (national and international) Master programmes in Robotics and Automation and Embedded systems.

 The Autonomous Systems & Robotics Research Centre holds the leading role in Autonomous mission planning and management, task allocation, hybrid optimisation, and intelligent decision making in the GAMMA Programme (Growing Autonomous Mission Management Applications).

 Lead Partners in this programme include North West Aerospace Alliance (NWAA) and BAE Systems, together with the Universities of Salford, Manchester, Lancaster, Liverpool, UCLAN, Liverpool (including the Virtual Engineering Centre), and National Nuclear Laboratories.

 GAMMA is a three year £9.1 million Autonomous Systems programme aimed at driving SME engagement and developing technology within the emerging autonomous systems markets.
 GAMMA technology areas of interest include data management, image processing, sensing and communication and mission planning and management.

 For more details please visit the GAMMA website